+You use the volrestore command to restore an LSM configuration database that you saved with the volsave command.
 You can restore the configuration database of a specific disk group or volume or the entire configuration (all disk groups and volumes except those associated with the boot disk).
 If you have saved multiple versions of the configuration, you can choose a specific one to restore.
 If you do not choose one, LSM restores the most recent version.